guidorice/devblog/src/pages/points-within-polygons/index.md

 ### WASM bindings

 Rust's wasm-bindgen and wasm-pack tools were easy to use and they just worked.
-Here is what I came up with to expose the Rust function to JavaScript:
+Here is is the Rust function binding my Rust library to JavaScript:

-⚠️ Warning: beginner grade, maybe not idiomatic Rust code follows!

 ```rust
 // Excerpt of wasm/src/lib.rs